All students who are in financial need may apply for help from this fund. Apply via Student Services D507 (Pam King).

 COLLEGE 16–19 BURSARY FUND CRITERIA

-- If the student's family are in receipt of means tested benefits or on a household income up to £21,000 per year, the student may be awarded a grant of up to 75% towards the cost of non-subsidised transport.
-If subsidised then you will still be eligible for a grant but a smaller percentage.
+- If the student's family are in receipt of means tested benefits or on a household income up to £21,000 per year, the student may be awarded a grant of up to 75% towards the cost of transport.

 - Proof of household income and any benefits must accompany the application; without this you will not be eligible.